obioma/tuwunel/docs/development/admin_api_migration_plan.md

 ### Implementation Considerations

 **Core Requirements** are listed here as a starting point.
-These are based on initially evaluated differences between Synapse and Tuwunel, considering also infromation from the previous chapters:
+These are based on initially evaluated differences between Synapse and Tuwunel, considering also information from the previous chapters:

 1. **Real-time vs Request-Response**
     - Synapse uses HTTP request-response